 Just because the Forex market is decentralised does not mean it’s the wild west, and there are laws that govern the industry.
 In charge of enforcing these laws are the financial regulators, and every country has its own regulator.
 In the US, 2 bodies ensure the Forex market remains fair – the CFTC and the NFA.

 Forex brokers are supposed to be registered with the CFTC and acquire a license from the NFA before operating in the US.
-Each Forex regulator operates within their country, and they are free to create and amend laws governing Forex trading as they see fit, even if their laws are different than other regulators’.
+Each Forex regulator operates within their country, and they are free to create and amend laws governing Forex trading as they see fit, even if their laws are different from other regulators’.

 Some of the Forex regulations in the US that are different from those in other countries are those surrounding:

 However, the regulators can dictate how much leverage they consider appropriate, and this is what the CFTC did.
 In 2010, the Dodd-Frank Act was created to regulate financial markets.
 Among its new regulations was a cap to leverage at 50:1 on major currency pairs and 20:1 on exotic pairs.
 The idea behind the cap was to reduce the risk taken by investors in the markets who did not fully understand the downside of leverage.
+Similar leverage reductions can be also seen by regulatory bodies in the EU or Australia.

 Leverage is a double-edged sword that could increase a trader’s profits, but it also increases the losses.
 By capping leverage, the US regulators wanted to reduce the risk involved in trading.
 Obviously, this makes Forex trading in the US by many traders more difficult if they don’t have the necessary capital, but that’s just the way it is.